golang/tools/gopls/doc/features/transformation.md

 code, the compiler is improved to recognize more cases, or more rules, and more exceptions to rules---but this process has no end.
 Inlining is similar, except that "better" code means tidier code.
-The most conservative translation provides a simple but (hopefully!) correct foundation, on top of which endless rules, and exceptions to rules, can embellish and improve the quality of the output.
+The most conservative translation provides a simple but (hopefully) correct foundation, on top of which endless rules, and exceptions to rules, can embellish and improve the quality of the output.